Logo

 To our elected leaders in Congress:

-These enhanced subsidies are a lifeline for hundreds of thousands of low- and moderate-income Alabamians who otherwise would struggle to afford health coverage — including individuals making as little as $15,650 a year or families of four earning around $32,000.
-If Congress fails to act, healthcare.gov premiums in Alabama could increase by an average of 93% by 2026 — forcing families, small business owners and older adults to drop their high-quality health coverage and leaving many of them uninsured.
+These enhanced subsidies were a lifeline for hundreds of thousands of low- and moderate-income Alabamians who otherwise would struggle to afford health coverage โ€” including individuals making as little as $15,650 a year or families of four earning around $32,000.
+Since Congress failed to extend the subsidies before the December 31st deadline, healthcare.gov premiums in Alabama have doubled โ€” forcing families, small business owners and older adults to drop their high-quality health coverage and leaving at least 22,000 of them uninsured.

 Alabama has not expanded Medicaid, so we rely more than most states on the Marketplace to keep people insured.
-These subsidies are working — and they must be preserved.
+These subsidies were working โ€” and they should be brought back.

 Please do not close this window.
 You will need to come back to this window to enter your code.